Print-cost comparison

 These are the errors most likely to waste time or trigger a preventable rejection.

-• Ignoring travel and reprint cost in the overall calculation.
+• Ignoring travel and retake costs.

 Comparison table